New: 100+ health biomarkers for $190

 The American Heart Association’s 2017 advisory by Sacks et al. reviewed the full body of evidence from randomized controlled trials and concluded that replacing saturated fat with polyunsaturated fat reduced cardiovascular events by approximately 30% (an effect size comparable to statins).

-How your liver processes these three saturated fats
+How your liver processes saturated fats

-Saturated fatty acids are poor substrates for ACAT compared to unsaturated fatty acids.
-Palmitic, myristic, or lauric acid arrive at the liver but can’t efficiently feed the ACAT reaction.
-Then free (unesterified) cholesterol accumulates inside liver cells.
+Your liver has an enzyme called ACAT (acyl-CoA:cholesterol acyltransferase) which packages cholesterol for storage by esterifying it.
+Compared to unsaturated fats, saturated fats are poor substrates for the ACAT enzyme.
+When palmitic, myristic, and lauric acid arrive at the liver, they can’t efficiently feed the ACAT reaction.
+That causes free cholesterol to accumulate inside liver cells.
 The buildup suppresses SREBP-2, a transcription factor that controls LDL receptor production.
 With fewer LDL receptors on liver cell surfaces, less LDL is cleared from the bloodstream, causing blood LDL cholesterol to rise.
+Unsaturated fatty acids do the opposite: they’re good ACAT substrates, which keeps free cholesterol low, SREBP-2 active, LDL receptors plentiful, and blood LDL low.

 What about oxidation and inflammation?